PrestaShop/docs/modules/sample-modules/extend-product-page.md

 ![custom field in SEO tab in newer versions of PrestaShop](../img/new-product-form/seo-custom-field.png)

 {{% notice note %}}
-This new way of adding custom fields to the product page allows you for more precise positioning, you can now position your fields/forms exactly where you want.
+This new way of adding custom fields to the product page allows you for more precise positioning.
+You can now position your fields/forms exactly where you want.
 {{% /notice %}}

 ## Cheatsheet for old hooks / new hooks